 Concorde Career College

-The Practical Nursing Diploma program at Concorde Career College covers 1,563 contact hours of theory and practical instruction.
-The program is designed to be completed in 50 instructional weeks.
+The Practical Nursing Diploma program at Concorde Career College covers 1,722 contact hours of theory and practical instruction.
+The program is designed to be completed in 50 instructional weeks (full time) and 80 instructional weeks (part time).
 Students will learn the skills and gain the theoretical knowledge to qualify for entry-level positions in acute care hospitals, physicians’ offices, extended care facilities, and other healthcare facilities.
 Course topics include personal and practical concepts, foundations of nursing, anatomy and physiology, nutrition, mental health nursing, integumentary nursing, medical-surgical nursing, maternal and child nursing care, reproductive nursing care, pharmacology, leadership, professional development, human growth and development, and community health nursing.
 After completing 50-semester credits, students will receive a diploma and will be eligible to sit the NCLEX for Practical Nurses.